python-poetry/poetry/docs/configuration.md

 ### Add caller data to the User-Agent

-Set `POETRY_USER_AGENT_USER_DATA` to append caller-provided context to the User-Agent on requests made by Poetry, including package downloads and uploads:
+Set `POETRY_USER_AGENT_USER_DATA` to append caller-provided context to the User-Agent on requests made by Poetry, including package downloads and uploads.
+The value is sent to configured package repositories, so use only non-sensitive context.

 ```bash
 export POETRY_USER_AGENT_USER_DATA=build/42